kekeliu-whu/reality-capture-toolkit-phoenix/pgo/README.md

 # PGO
-## PGO（Pose Graph Optimization）模块有以下功能
+## The PGO (Pose Graph Optimization) module provides the following features:
-1. 基于submap的回环检测和优化
+1. Loop detection and optimization based on submaps
-1. 融合RTK
+1. Integration of RTK
-1. 融合含坐标控制点
+1. Integration of control points with coordinates
-1. 融合同名无坐标控制点
+1. Integration of control points without coordinates
-1. 融合多个地图
+1. Integration of multiple maps

-## 研发计划
+## Development Plan
-先实现feature1，即先实先基于submap的回环检测和优化。后面其它的控制点和RTK的全局约束后面再优化。
+First, implement feature 1, which is loop detection and optimization based on submaps.
+The global constraints for control points and RTK will be optimized later.